j19sch/j19sch.github.io/posts/2025/20250421-five-levels-of-note-taking-in-meetings.md

 # Facilitating the work is part of the work

-In her post [*"The Mental Load of One Meeting"*](https://elizabethzagroba.com/posts/2021/the_mental_load_of_one_meeting/) Elizabeth Zagroba[^2] wrote:
+In her post ["The Mental Load of One Meeting"](https://elizabethzagroba.com/posts/2021/the_mental_load_of_one_meeting/) Elizabeth Zagroba[^2] writes:

 > a lot of work is the work of noticing what work needs doing.

 [^2]: As you may deduce from her post, Elizabeth is an excellent note-taker.
 So if you find yourself in a meeting with her, don't ask her to take notes.
 Take notes yourself and ask her for feedback.

-Showing up to a meeting ready to say things, is not sufficient.
+Showing up to a meeting ready to say things, is not enough.
 That's not noticing a lot of the work that goes into a [good meeting](link://slug/making-meetings-work).
-That's not engaging with the meta-level of the work.
-And you should, because facilitating the work *is* part of the work.
+Tending to the environment in which the work takes place - facilitating the work - *is* part of the work.